goriy/pplay/README.md

 pplay sources *WITHOUT* any modification.
 Due to this fact, it's not mentioned as dependency - its source code have been already included.

-This vlc bindings are released under terms of LGPL license.
+These vlc bindings are released under terms of LGPL license.
 This player just imports vlc bindings (links with it).
 Source code remains unmodified and it is provided with source code of player itself.